Specialist Make-up Services

 Further financial information

-NIDA is an approved VET FEE-HELP provider.
+NIDA is an approved VET Student Loans provider.
 Eligible students may be able to obtain an Australian Government student loan for all or part of their tuition fees.

 Eligible students, who are Australian residents, can apply to Centrelink for financial assistance through Youth Allowance, Austudy or ABSTUDY.
 Visit Centrelink or call 132 490 for more information.